New Westminster Animal Services is urging dog owners to keep their pets on a leash – for a couple of reasons.

 In an effort to help stop the spread of COVID-19, the City of New Westminster has closed many facilities and amenities, including local dog parks.

 “Due to limited staffing at this time, we are currently responding to urgent animal welfare matters and public safety concerns such as aggressive dogs, failing to provide care/shelter to pets, dogs at large, and dog bites,” said Aaron Hilgerdenaar, superintendent of street use enforcement, parking and animal services.
 “We would like to encourage the public to make sure that their dogs are leashed at all times while in public; not only is it the law, it shows respect to other people who may not want to be approached at this time.”

-Local dog parks have been closed to the public since mid-March, along with other public spaces where people gather.
+Local off-leash areas have been closed to the public since mid-March, along with many other public spaces where people gather.

 More information about the New Westminster Animal Shelter and animals that may be available for adoption, go to the Services section on the city’s website, www.newwestcity.ca.